-In some cases, this kind of conditioning can be detrimental to our lives.
-For instance, if saying sorry is seen as a sign of weakness or lack of self-confidence and conviction.
+In some cases, being too apologetic can be detrimental to our lives, for instance, when saying sorry is seen as a sign of weakness or a lack of self-confidence and conviction.
 It can also result in us giving more attention to what others think of us and prioritizing their feelings and needs above our own.

 10 Things You Should Never Apologize for

 You should stop doing that.
 Your emotions are among the things you should never apologize for because they are a natural reaction to the things happening in your life, and you should not feel embarrassed or guilty for having them.

 Instead of apologizing for them, you should view your emotions as a way for you to process things.
 Expressing your feelings will also help other people understand you better.

 If they judge you for being too emotional, that is their problem, not yours.
 So, learn how to stop being overly apologetic and embrace your emotions.

 - Being you

 Your authenticity makes you unique and different from everyone else, and you should never apologize for who you are.
 Instead, embrace all aspects of who you are, including your flaws and weird quirks.